How Much Does Blown-In Insulation Installation Cost in 2025?

 • Blown-in insulation offers faster installation, longevity for roofs and shingles, decreased energy bills, elimination of home temperature inconsistencies, and could last up to 100 years.

-Blown-in insulation costs $1,649, with most homeowners spending between $980 and $2,317.
-The price you pay will depend on the size of the area, the type of insulation you choose, and if you decide to hire a pro or tackle the project yourself.
+Blown-in insulation costs an average of $1,651, with most homeowners spending between $981 and $2,320.
+Your total cost will depend on the size of the area you need to insulate, the type of insulation you choose, and whether you hire a professional or tackle the project yourself.

 Blown-In Insulation Cost per Square Foot